Sylius/Sylius/docs/components/Product/basic_usage.rst

 .. note::
-   Doesn't matter if you use **Archetype** from this component, the :doc:`/components/Archetype/index` or your custom. |br| Every model implementing the :ref:`component_archetype_model_archetype-interface` is supported.
+   Doesn't matter if you use **Archetype** from this component, the :doc:`/components/Archetype/index` or your custom.
+   Every model implementing the :ref:`component_archetype_model_archetype-interface` is supported.

 Product attributes management
 -----------------------------